 In addition to raising the minimum salary requirement, the DOL is also looking making several other changes, such as tying the minimum salary to inflation, and narrowing the requirements of the exemptions to make it more difficult to qualify certain employees as exempt.
 For example, the DOL may require that exempt employees spend at least 50% of their time performing exempt duties, rather than just some of their time.
 Thus, a manager at a fast food restaurant who spends a majority of their time working in the restaurant, rather than managing, would no longer be exempt from overtime just because they perform limited management duties.

-The overtime lawyers at the Spitz Law Firm will be following these developments closely, as they are sure to have far-reaching implications throughout the nation.
+The overtime lawyers at Spitz, The Employee’s Law Firm will be following these developments closely, as they are sure to have far-reaching implications throughout the nation.